peida2015/SciTwits-Proposal/README.md

 ## Minimum Viable Product

-SciTwits is a web application inspired by StockTwits and to be built with Ruby on Rails and React.js.
+SciTwits is a web application inspired by StockTwits and Kickstarter, and will be built with Ruby on Rails and React.js.
 SciTwits allow users to:

 - [ ] Create an account
 - [ ] Log in / Log Out
 - [ ] Create research project (Become owner)
 - [ ] Provide (multimedia) description of project (called 'Showcase')
-- [ ] Add members to project if user is owner
 - [ ] Submit Twits about a project
 - [ ] View number of followers
 - [ ] Follow projects
 - [ ] For all users (without logging in), see a heatmap of research similar to StockTwits's

-NB: Heatmap will be generated using data from PLoS Article Level Metric (ALM) API and graphing capabilities of Highcharts JS charting library.
+NB: Heatmap will be generated using data from user Followings or PLoS Article Level Metric (ALM) API and graphing capabilities of Highcharts JS charting library.

 ## Design Docs